Adopting a Baby in California: What Are Your Options?

 In addition to the monthly reimbursement, foster and adoptive parents with children in care receive $75 (taxable) for attending monthly training meetings.
 Also, adult friends and family members can qualify to become paid respite workers who can help care for foster children, allowing families to take time off.

-Families adopting a foster child are also eligible for a one–time federal tax credit of up to $13,570 (this is the 2017 rate and is subject to income limits).
+Families adopting a foster child may be eligible for a federal tax credit.
 You should consult with a tax professional for additional information.

 Medical and dental expenses are covered by Medi-Cal.
 Each child receives therapy as needed.
 This reimbursement is not considered income and it is not taxable.

-Further, the California Department of Social Services notes that “[f]amilies who adopt children who are eligible for the Adoption Assistance Program may qualify for the Non-recurring Adoption Expense Program.
-The program reimburses families for adoption related expenses that they incur during the adoption process.
-The amount of reimbursement is limited to $400 per child.”
+Further, the California Department of Social Services notes that “families who adopt children who are eligible for the Adoption Assistance Program may qualify for the Non-recurring Adoption Expense Program.
+The program reimburses families for adoption-related expenses incured during the adoption process.”

 What is the Adoption Process Through Foster Care Like?